dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 ### Exercise 1.1: Using Python as a Calculator

-On your machine, start Python and use it as a calulator to solve the following problem.
+On your machine, start Python and use it as a calculator to solve the following problem.

 Lucky Larry bought 75 shares of Google stock at a price of $235.14 per